holly-cummins/quarkus-universal-todo/README.md

 ## Packaging and running the application

-The application is packageable using `./mvnw package`.
+The application is packaged using `./mvnw package`.
 It produces the executable `universal-todo-1.0.0-SNAPSHOT-runner.jar` file in `/target` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.